atultyagi612/Whatsapp-chatbot/README.md

 ![](demo.gif)

-_you need to uncomment the 10 and 11 line for training of the chatterbot for only one time and you also can train it with your requirement_
+_you need to uncomment the 10 and 11 line for training of the chatterbot for only one time and you also can train it according your requirements_

-**Refer these sited for Training related isuue** [first ](https://chatterbot.readthedocs.io/en/stable/corpus.html) , [second](https://www.tutorialdocs.com/tutorial/chatterbot/training.html)
+**Refer these sites for Training related isuue** [first ](https://chatterbot.readthedocs.io/en/stable/corpus.html) , [second](https://www.tutorialdocs.com/tutorial/chatterbot/training.html)